o1-labs/rfcs/00xx-vinegar.md

-# Vinegar

-Vinegar, the compatibility layer for pickles.
+# Vinegar, the Compatibility Layer for Pickles

 ## Summary